Installing and Registering plugins in Roundcube webmail

 - Open the new config.inc.php file and edit settings according to your needs.

 Bravo!
-Now we know and have a basic understanding of how to configure a plugin.
-It is time to register my plugin next because I have already configured it!
-So how do I proceed? …keep on reading.
+Now we know and have a basic understanding about how to configure a plugin.
+Next, it is time to register the plugin because we have already configured it!
+So how do we proceed? …keep on reading.

-To register a plugin you have previously configured, browse to …/config/main.inc.php.
-Find the following section in that configuration file:
+To register a plugin you have previously configured, edit ./config/config.inc.php (Roundcube 1.0.x or newer) or ./config/main.inc.php on earlier versions.
+Find the following section in the configuration file:

 ... // List of active plugins (in plugins/ directory) $rcmail_config['plugins'] = array(); ...